Undercover Wedding Crashers: Production

 Undercover Wedding Crashers is a remake of the 2013 Italian film Song'e Napule by Antonio and Marco Manetti.
 It was written by Manuel Burque and Josep Gatell.
 The film was produced by Telecinco Cinema, La Pepa Films and La Pepa La Película A.I.E, in association with La Zona Films and Quexito Films.
 It had the participation of Mediaset España, Movistar+ and Mediterráneo Mediaset España Group and funding from the ICAA.

 Filming lasted for seven weeks.
 Shooting locations included the provinces of Seville and Cádiz.

 Release

 Initially intended to be theatrically released in Spain on 13 March 2020, the release was postponed to 11 September 2020 due to the COVID-19 pandemic, which caused the shelving of all Telecinco Cinema titles pending for theatrical release.
 Postponed again, its release was eventually rescheduled for 24 June 2021.

-The film was screened (as part of the festival's official selection but out of the competition) at the Málaga Spanish Film Festival on 4 June 2021.
+The film was screened (as part of the festival's official selection but out of the competition) at the 24th Málaga Film Festival on 4 June 2021.
 The film was distributed by Buena Vista International.
 The release of the movie was extensively teased by Mediaset España in all its television stations (including Euro 2020 matches), to the extent that the reiteration generated online memes about it.
 The film grossed €3.3 million at the box-office.